nealcaren/CrisisOpportunity/markdown/social_organization.md

 Negro social workers were first introduced into the steel industry in 1918 at the insistence of the Pittsburgh Urban League.
-At that time, eighteen Negro welfare workers were placed in the eleven plants which hired the majority of the Negro laborers in the industry.^[12.
-Spero and Harris, *The Black Worker*, p.
+At that time, eighteen Negro welfare workers were placed in the eleven plants which hired the majority of the Negro laborers in the industry.^[Spero and Harris, *The Black Worker*, p.
 258.]
 The appointment of a Negro to such a position gave him an estimable status in his community.
 The fact that he was received in the front office, had a desk in the employment superintendent's department, and talked